ADA-research/Sparkle/Documentation/source/platform.md

 number_of_runs_in_parallel = 25
 ```

-When initialising a new platform, the user is provided with a default settings.ini, which can be viewed [here](https://raw.githubusercontent.com/ADA-research/Sparkle/main/sparkle/Components/sparkle_settings.ini).
+When initialising a new platform, the user is provided with a default settings file, which can be viewed [here](https://raw.githubusercontent.com/ADA-research/Sparkle/main/sparkle/Components/sparkle_settings.ini).

 (sparkle-objective)=
 ### Sparkle Objectives